limdauto/leme/README.md

 ## TODO

 - An full intepreter with a REPL
-- A webserver that provides the intepreter as a service
+- A Yesod/Snap webserver that provides the intepreter as a service
-- An IDE, probably built on top of Atom
+- An IDE, probably built on top of Atom, with Purescript